Theatre Forum is now Performing Arts Forum

 Book your ticket

 We’re delighted to be partnering with Ticketsolve to sell our tickets this year.
 You can still purchase tickets on this link.
+Your ticket includes day sessions, artistic programme, bespoke walking tour, lunch on both days and evening dinner.

 Ticket prices: